lukedigiovanna/lukedigiovanna/README.md

 Hello!
 I am a computer science and mathematics student at Virginia Tech.
-I am interested in the full breadth of computer science, but I have recently been delving into the field of web development.
-Even more recently I have found an interest in information retrieval systems such as search engines and recommendation algorithms.
+I am interested in the full breadth of computer science, but here's a list of a few of my favorite areas:

+- Information retrieval systems
+- Graphics (3D, shaders, etc.)
+- Web dev
+- Realtime networking
+- Simulation

 Quotes that I like: